 The NJTPA uses a project prioritization process, which includes criteria related to the LRTP goals, to score projects and consider them for inclusion in the TIP.
-For instance, projects that will improve safety in locations with high crash rates receive extra points, as do projects that help redevelop abandoned industrial sites or channel growth to state-designated planning areas.
+For instance, projects that will improve safety in locations with high crash rates receive extra points, as do projects that help disadvantaged communities or prepare for climate change impacts.